Iraqi Biradari: History and origin

 Iraqi Biradri is a descendant population of immigrants from Iraq.
 Recent facts argue that their ancestors were the immediate descendants of Sayyid Masud Al Hussaini and his poorly defined retinue, all recent immigrants from Iraq.
 Sayyid Masud Al Hussaini successfully extended the Ghazipur area under the Delhi Sultanate, settling with his family in the newly conquered city during the reign of Mamluk Sultan Firuz Shah Tughlaq circa 1330.

 As a result, Iraqi Biradri are known have to settled in Ghazipur in the 14th century, with an origin roughly 700 years ago.
 The ancestors as old as 300 years or more are now very well-identified in many towns/villages of the districts as mentioned above including Ghazipur in the form of distinct family trees.

-The above-mentioned Iraqi Biradri and a separate Muslim caste, the converted Hindu Kalals as Araquis, Rakis, or simply 'Kalal Iraqi' were characterized to be in one group in United Provinces (or U.P.) based on the work of British colonial civil administrators and others.These mistaken reports attributed a fallacy toward the Iraqi Biradri for more than a century in the past.
+The above-mentioned Iraqi Biradri and a separate Muslim caste, the converted Kalals as Araquis, Rakis, or simply 'Kalal Iraqi' were characterized to be in one group in United Provinces (or U.P.) based on the work of British colonial civil administrators and others.
+These mistaken reports attributed a fallacy toward the Iraqi Biradri for more than a century in the past.